May 10, 2022 | News Updates

 Raising The Bar On Post-Covid Care

 Before the pandemic began, Grace Su already knew the senior care industry wasn’t doing enough.

 Sitting in Su’s temporary office seems a world away from the early days of March 2020.
 As the executive director for Trico LivingWell, she is shepherding an army of staff and tradespeople to put the final touches on Trico LivingWell: a new senior living community that is currently under construction on Macleod Trail.

 The facility is working towards the WELL v2 certification, which would be a first for any retirement community in Canada.

-The certification represents a significant investment in health and wellness—and the exact opposite of the warehousing model that was identified as the source of so suffering throughout the first year-and-a-half of the Covid-19 pandemic.
+The certification represents a significant investment in health and wellness—and the exact opposite of the warehousing model that was identified as the source of so much suffering throughout the first year and a half of the Covid-19 pandemic.

 “But the pandemic highlighted that.
 And a lot of times before the pandemic people were trying to—I hate to say—that they were looking at efficiency and management, and easiness to manage the situation.”

 Trico sums up the value for its residents through the slogan “Build WELL, Live WELL, Age Well.”

 Getting certified, and staying certified, means creating and maintaining a building that meets internationally and independently-created wellness standards.
 From the cleanliness of the air through the use of HEPA and MERV13 filters, low emitting paints, carpets, and furniture, to other anti-viral and anti-microbial considerations to keep residents and staff safe.

 The WELL v2 health and safety rating is specifically targeted toward a post-Covid world.
 Operators must meet 15 out of 20 criteria, which include removing respiratory disease-causing pathogens and pollution, emergency preparedness programs, and health entry requirements.